-for undertakings with economic activities that are covered by delegated regulations on climate adaptation or mitigation under the Taxonomy Regulation, an explanation of any objective or plans (CapEx, CapEx plans, OpEx) that the undertaking has for aligning its economic activities (revenues, CapEx, OpEx) with the criteria established in Commission Delegated Regulation 2021/213915;
+for undertakings with economic activities that are covered by delegated regulations on climate adaptation or mitigation under the Taxonomy Regulation, an explanation of any objective or plans (CapEx, CapEx plans, OpEx) that the undertaking has for aligning its economic activities (revenues, CapEx, OpEx) with the criteria established in Commission Delegated Regulation 2021/213920;

-- 87. The scope of this disclosure is limited to undertakings that carry out activities which are eligible for EU Taxonomy delegated regulations on climate adaptation or mitigation or undertakings that plan to expand their activities to those covered by the EU Taxonomy.
-The objective of this requirement is consistency between legislations and associated disclosures. - 88.
+- 35.88.
+The scope of this disclosure is limited to the undertakings that carry out activities thatwhich are eligible for EU Taxonomy delegated regulations on climate adaptation or mitigation, or undertakings that plan to expand their activities to those covered by the EU Taxonomy.
+The objective of this requirement is consistency between legislations and associated disclosures. - 36.89.
 Pursuant to this disclosure and AR 4, the undertaking is required to explain how the alignment of its economic activities with the provisions of the EU Taxonomy delegated regulations is expected to evolve over time.
-This shall be done by taking account of the key performance indicators (turnover, CapEx and OpEx) required to be disclosed under Article 8 of 2020/852 regulation. - 89.
-This may be expressed in the form of a forward-looking disclosure of CapEx (or OpEx) investment plans to align current existing eligible activities with the criteria of the EU Taxonomy or to invest in new aligned activities over the medium-term time horizon (five years and exceptionally, ten years).
-Likewise, the undertaking can disclose if it has any objectives related to revenue from EU Taxonomy aligned activities which would be consistent with a transition plan. - 90.
+This shall be done by taking account of the key performance indicators (turnover, CapEx and OpEx) required to be disclosed under Article 8 of 2020/852 regulation. - 37:90.
+This may be expressed in the form of a forward-looking disclosure on the mid-term time horizon (5 years) on of CapEx (or OpEx) investment plans to align current existing eligible activities with the criteria of the EU Taxonomy or to invest in new aligned activities: over the medium-term time horizon (five years and exceptionally, ten years).
+Likewise, the undertaking can disclose if it has any objectives related to revenue from EU Taxonomy aligned activities which would be consistent with a transition plan. - 91.
 ESRS E1 AR 22 states that the undertaking shall explain any potential differences between the significant OpEx and CapEx amounts disclosed in relation to actions under ESRS E1 and the key performance indicators disclosed under the EU Taxonomy due to, for instance, the disclosure of non-eligible economic activities as defined in the EU Taxonomy.
-The undertaking may structure its actions to implement the transition plan by economic activity, as classified in the EU Taxonomy and to allow for comparison. - 91.
-Aligning the undertaking's existing eligible activities will mean that the undertaking is addressing any outstanding technical screening criteria for Doing No Significant Harm to other environmental objectives and the minimum EU social safeguards that are not currently met..
+The undertaking may structure its actions to implement the transition plan by economic activity, as classified in the EU Taxonomy and to allow for comparison. - 38.92.
+Aligning the undertaking's existing eligible activities will mean that the undertaking is addressing any outstanding technical screening criteria that the activities do not comply with respect the Dofor Doing No Significant Harm principle and to other environmental objectives or and the minimum EU social safeguards: that are not currently met..